Skip Navigation

 The shielded Paleomagnetics laboratory is used for paleomagnetic and rock-magnetic studies.
 Equipment includes a 2G cryogenic magnetometer with DC squids, AF and thermal demagnetizers, impulse magnetizer, field equipment, and several magnetic susceptibility systems including a AGICO MFK-FA1 Multifunction Kappabridge.

 Paleontological research is concentrated at the Sam Noble Museum, which includes fully equipped labs for invertebrate paleontology, vertebrate paleontology and paleobotany.
-Large collection areas house more than half-a-million specimens.
-In addition to various specimen preparation equipment, there are facilities for scanning electron microscopy and digital macrophotography.
-Exhibits in the Ancient Life Gallery are fully integrated into undergraduate classes (GEOL 1024; GEOL 3513; GEOL 4413), and allow detailed study of fossils ranging from trilobites to dinosaurs.
+Large collection areas house more than 1 million specimens.
+In addition to museum collections, there are laboratory facilities for specimen preparation and visualization.
+Exhibits in the museum's Ancient Life Gallery are fully integrated into undergraduate classes (GEOL 1024; GEOL 3513; GEOL 5413), and allow detailed study of fossils ranging from trilobites to dinosaurs.

 The Physical and Environmental Geochemistry Laboratory is equipped for a wide range of low to moderate temperature geochemical experiments and field sample processing.
 Geochemical reactors of various types including polyacrylate columns, pressure vessels, and custom-designed batch reactors, as well as stir plates, water baths, and shakers, are used to synthesize analyze the reactivity and rates of natural and laboratory materials.
 The solution chemistry of field water samples and laboratory experiments are characterized with various electrodes and meters. calorimetric methods using a Thermo Scientific Genesys 10S scanning UV-visible spectrophotometer, and elemental analysis with a PerkinElmer AAnalyst 800 combined flame / graphite furnace Atomic Absorption Spectrophotometer (AAS).
 Graphite-furnace capability allows determination of elements in the ppb range.
 Kinetic Phosphorescence Analysis (KPA) allows determination of sub-ppb levels of dissolved uranium.
 Trace element work is facilitated by a Barnstead Nanopure Diamond ultrapure water system.
 A Coy Labs anaerobic chamber allows experiments to be conducted at low oxygen fugacity, mimicking many subsurface/deep water environments.
 A Quantachrome gas adsorption analyzer determines BET surface area and pore size distribution.